 Scrooge's Christmas Pension Plan

 In which a youthful Gentleman of Casual Bearing has an Unsettling Encounter with an irascible Festive Spirit, which in its wisdom Enlightens the young fellow with Useful and practical Pension Advice.
+Story by Nick Green.

 Upon a chill and darkling Christmas Eve, a young clerk named Evan Scrooge sat in the kitchen of his rented flat, eating a solitary bowl of hot Frosties and playing Candy Crush.
 Of a sudden, heavy knocking rattled the front door in its frame.
 Evan swore as he lost a life.